 Not Managing Your Credit Score

 When you are considering purchasing a home, it is imperative that you have planned ahead and manage your credit score.
 Not having a good credit score will impact your ability to obtain a mortgage loan.
 There are some items that do impact your credit score.
-Not making sure your credit score is good is another one of the mistakes home buyers make.
+Not making sure your credit score is good is another one of the mistakes homebuyers make.

-Not making your payments on time and when they are due, not paying medical bills, accumulating credit card debt can all lower your credit score.
+Not making your monthly mortgage payments on time and when they are due, not paying medical bills, accumulating credit card debt can all lower your credit score.
 Additionally, if you have filed bankruptcy or foreclosure, these can definitely impact your credit score and may prevent you from getting a loan.
 Or, you may be able to obtain a loan, but at much higher mortgage rates than the prevailing rate.

 The good news is, this can all be managed.
 If you do have items on your credit report that negatively impact your credit report, they can be cleaned up.
 Ensuring that you are paying your bills on time (all of them) and medical bills can be tricky.
 In most cases, medical institutions will work with a person in order to pay off medical bills but don’t ignore them as you really want to avoid anything being sent to collection.

 Shopping for a Home Before Meeting with a Lender

 Shopping for a home before meeting with a mortgage lender is another one of the mistakes homebuyers make.
 What a lending institution is willing to lend on a property will depend upon many factors including an appraisal and the strength of the buyer.
-If you have poor credit, fluctuating income, and employment which is not stable, then you may not be able to obtain a home mortgage.
+If you have poor credit, fluctuating income, and employment that is not stable, then you may not be able to obtain a home mortgage.

 Avoid Making a Job Change